jerk1022/looker_content_cleanup_automation/README.md

 - Update `DAYS_BEFORE_SOFT_DELETE` (# of days content is unused before archival) and `DAYS_BEFORE_HARD_DELETE` (# of days in trash before permanently deletion).
 - Update `NOTIFICATION_EMAIL_ADDRESS` (email address for content deletion notification).
 - Toggle dry run of automation off/on depending on if you want content to be deleted.

-**Note**: this automation only works for Looks and user-defined dashboards.
-The unused content email notification will contain all LookML dashboards which can be deleted by removing their dashboard lkml file in its LookML project.

 ## Setup